The Classic British Isles Buses Website

 PWS 492S is one of a pair of Plaxton bodied Leyland Leopards new to Bristol Omnibus in 1977, with Supreme bodies.
 492 was burnt out in 1983 and then rebodied as a Plaxton Paramount.
 It is preserved in Badgerline livery and has appeared in this event several times.

-UMP 227, although preserved in London Transport green livery, was never owend by them, being new as an AEC demonstrater in 1949 and as the prototype AEC Regal IV.
+UMP 227, although preserved in London Transport green livery, was never owned by them, being new as an AEC demonstrater in 1949 and as the prototype AEC Regal IV.
 It has been in preservation since 1971.

 23 ACD is a 1963 Leyland PD2 new to Brighton Corporation and later converted to be Britain's first driver only double deck bus, in which guise it is preserved.